 “The skillset that is desired in the industry goes well beyond just finance.
 A lot of what was useful or transferable was that I knew how to manage projects, and even my curiosity to learn were probably the most important skills that people were looking for and probably served me best in my career.”

-Robinson works for Russell Investments as the regional Director across southwest Ontario.
+Joel Robinson works for Russell Investments as the regional director across southwest Ontario.
 He has a similar message when asked about what skills are seen as necessary to get into the financial services industry.

 “Having people skills is probably the most important thing,” Robinson says.
 “Some of the biggest advisor teams that I work with are managing well over a billion dollars.
 They’re very good at getting to know people, getting to know what makes them tick, reading people, and they’ll have people on their team do more of the technical things.
 So having a mix of technical and people skills is very important.”